Tungsram: History

-Hungarian physicist Zoltán Bay together with György Szigeti pre-empted led lighting in Hungary in 1939 by patented a lighting device based on SiC, with an option on boron carbide, that emitted white, yellowish white, or greenish white depending on impurities present.

 British Tungsram Radio Works was a subsidiary of Hungarian Tungsram in pre-war days.

-In 1990, General Electric acquired a majority stake in Tungsram and over six years invested $600 million in the venture, thoroughly restructuring every aspect of its operations.
-To date, this has been the largest manufacturing investment by a U.S. firm in Central and Eastern Europe.
+In 1990, General Electric acquired a majority stake in Tungsram and over six years invested $600 million in the venture, restructuring every aspect of its operations.
+At the time, this was the largest manufacturing investment by a U.S. firm in Central and Eastern Europe.
 Thereafter Tungsram operated as a subsidiary of General Electric and the name merely was retained as a brand.

-As of February 2018, the CEO of GE Hungary, Jörg Bauer agreed to buy GEʼs lighting business in Europe, the Middle East, Africa and Turkey, as well as its global automotive lighting business.
-The business continues to operate again under the name Tungsram Group.
+In February 2018, the CEO of GE Hungary, Jörg Bauer agreed to buy GEʼs lighting business in Europe, the Middle East, Africa and Turkey, as well as its global automotive lighting business.
+The business continued to operate again under the name Tungsram Group.